Covering half-grids with lines and planes: Acknowledgments

 \section{Acknowledgments}

 This work was carried out as part of the 2023 Polymath Jr. program, supported by NSF award DMS-2313292.
 We thank the organizers and participants of this program.
-We also thank Lander Verlinde for helpful comments on our first draft.
+We thank Lander Verlinde for helpful comments on our first draft.
+We also thank the anonymous referees for a thorough reading of the manuscript and their detailed remarks.